 Voice Marketing Strategy: Why You Need One?

-A voice marketing is trending to be an important part of a comprehensive marketing strategy for many major brands.
-See reasons why you need one here.
+Voice search marketing is trending to be an important part of a comprehensive strategy for many major brands, See reasons why you need one

 The use of voice AI devices is becoming a trend over the past few years.
-While still in its infancy and not too big, so, voice marketing is trending to be an important part of a comprehensive marketing strategy for many major brands.
-Many marketers expect voice devices use to grow by leaps and bounds in the years to come.
+While still in its infancy and not too big, voice search marketing is trending to be an essential part of a comprehensive marketing strategy for many major brands.
+Many marketers expect the use of voice devices to grow by leaps and bounds in the years to come.
 But voice marketing is more than the future.

 Present Voice Marketing Strategy

 It’s also the present.
-With the existing popularity of voice devices in the home, at work, and in the car, chances are your audience is already using voice.
+With the popularity of voice devices in the home, at work, and in the car, chances are your audience already uses voice.
 This means that the time to develop a voice marketing strategy is now.
-Here’s how you can take the first steps towards developing a strategy for engaging your audience using voice.
+Here’s how you can take the first steps towards creating a plan for engaging your audience using voice.

 Why Do You Need A Voice Marketing Strategy?

-About 50 percent of all searches will be through voice by 2020, according to ComScore.
+According to ComScore, about 50 percent of all searches will be through voice by 2024.
 The number of smart speakers can grow radically.
-Canalys expects there will be 225 million smart speakers in use by 2020, up from under 50 million at the end of 2017.
+Canalys expects 300 million smart speakers will be in use by 2024, up from under 50 million at the end of 2017.

 How To Implement It?